John Hansen’s first encounter with Stranahan’s special Snowflake batch began with a promise.

 It’s a tradition that’s been around in some version for more than a decade.
 The distillers at Stranahan’s began releasing special-edition whiskeys in 2007, and by 2011, calling each one Snowflake because, like its namesake, no two batches are the same.
 Details about the finishing choices and flavor profile aren’t released to the public until the bottle is, when the prized handles are sold each year at the Baker distillery.

 And while it’s not backcountry camping in the Rockies, this little overnight stay isn’t always easy.
-Last year’s release was so blustery that Hansen’s tent blew over 16 times.
+In 2022, the release was so blustery that Hansen’s tent blew over 16 times.
 In 2018, there was a foot-and-a-half of snow on the ground—just Mother Nature ringing in the new bottle.
 “That’s when you’re questioning, ‘Do I really need to be here for this stupid bottle of whiskey?’”
 Hansen says.

 And yet, he keeps showing up.
 For the first few years, Hansen camped out alone.
 Then in 2018—just in time for that snowy special release—he convinced a few buddies to join.
 Now, it’s become an annual getaway for them, and they never forget their space heaters.

 As the excitement around Snowflake has grown, so have the festivities.
 The Snowflake Village gives campers a place to socialize while they wait out the whiskey.
-This year’s village includes a cocktail bar, games, concerts, food trucks, a Q&A with head blender Justin Aden (it’s his first iteration of Snowflake), and even a whiskey sensory analysis class.
+To celebrate the distillery’s 20th anniversary, this year’s village will include a cocktail bar, games, concerts, food trucks, a Q&A with head blender Justin Aden, a whiskey sensory analysis class, and a coopering demo (the art of crafting wooden whiskey barrels).

 Photo by Nikki A. Rae